bcpd/strain_passport_db/README.md

 - Input: median_coverage_genomes.tsv from the previous pipeline, project code.
 - Output: Median coverage file with MAG names modified to have the project code (median_MAG_coverage.tsv, stored in the Results folder of this repository)

+## Database creation

+We create the database by using the files created int the "Results" folder from the previous steps and the `create_database.R` script.

 ## Strain passport construction
 -	`webScraperScraper.py`.
 Pulls data from the tables into StrainPassport.db.
 -	`createStrainPassports.R`.
 Creates the database connection in R and passes variables to the strain passport page template (RMD file).
 This script also obtains and parses KEGG xml files describing metabolic modules.